Think Proprioceptively: State-Grounded Visual Token Selection for VLA Policies: Abstract

 \section{Abstract}

-Vision-language-action (VLA) models typically inject proprioception only as a late conditioning signal, which prevents robot state from shaping instruction understanding and from influencing which visual tokens are attended throughout the policy.
-We introduce \ours{}, which converts proprioception into a sequence of text tokens in the VLM embedding space and fuses them with the task instruction at the input.
-This early fusion lets embodied state participate in subsequent visual reasoning and token selection, biasing computation toward action-critical evidence while suppressing redundant visual tokens.
-In a systematic ablation over proprioception encoding, state entry point, and action-head conditioning, we find that text tokenization is more effective than learned projectors, and that retaining roughly \SI{15}{\percent} of visual tokens can match the performance of using the full token set.
-Across CALVIN, LIBERO, and real-world manipulation, \ours{} matches or improves over strong baselines while reducing end-to-end inference latency over \SI{50}{\percent}.
-Project page: \url{https://nicehiro.github.io/ThinkProprio}.
+Vision-language-action (VLA) models typically inject proprioception only as a late conditioning signal, preventing robot state from grounding instruction understanding or directing visual attention.
+We introduce \ours{}, which discretizes proprioception into VLM-vocabulary tokens and uses them jointly with the instruction to gate visual patches before VLM computation, steering the model toward action-relevant evidence while discarding redundant tokens early.
+We find that proprioception added as a passive conditioning signal leaves performance essentially unchanged; its value emerges when token-form state acts as an active query that, with the instruction, selects which visual patches the VLM processes.
+Systematic ablations show that VLM-vocabulary tokens outperform learned projectors as the state encoding, and that retaining only about \SI{12}{\percent} of the visual tokens surpasses on CALVIN ABC$\to$D. Across CALVIN, LIBERO, and real-world manipulation, \ours{} reduces end-to-end inference latency while improving the matched full-token baseline.